appliedrelevance/epibus/doc/modbus_connection.md

 ### Configuring a Modbus Connection
 To set up a Modbus Connection, follow these steps:

-1. **Access Modbus Connection DocType**: Navigate to the Modbus Connection DocType in the Epibus system.
+1. **Access Modbus Connection DocType**: Navigate to the Modbus Connection DocType in the EpiBus system.

 2. **Create New Record**: Start a new Modbus Connection record.